 - Currency: Euro

-Greece is located in Southern Europe, surrounded by Mediterranean Sea and it shares its borders with four countries: Macedonia, Albania, Bulgaria and Turkey.
-It’s a medium sized country – based on its size, Greece is 95th country in the world and 15th in Europe.
+Greece is located in Southern Europe, surrounded by the Mediterranean Sea and it shares its borders with four countries: North Macedonia, Albania, Bulgaria, and Turkey.
+It’s a medium-sized country – based on its size, Greece is the 95th country in the world and 15th in Europe.

-As with many countries, your passport must be valid for at least three months after you complete visit to Greece, so please plan ahead.
-Greece is part of Schengen agreement and visa for any of the countries from the Schengen group is also valid for Greece.
+As with many countries, your passport must be valid for at least three months after you complete your visit to Greece, so please plan ahead.
+Greece is part of the Schengen agreement and a visa for any of the countries from the Schengen group is also valid for Greece.

 Here are some flight offers to Greece from the US: